 Sampling Feature always refers to a larger Feature of Interest that they are a sample of.
-In the OGC API - Connected Systems Standard, any Feature can be a Feature of Interest, including Systems themselves.
+In the OGC API - Connected Systems Standard v1.0, any Feature can be a Feature of Interest, including Systems themselves.
+More detailed implementation guidance on Sampling Features will be provided in a future Part 4 extension to OGC API - Connected Systems Standard v1.0.